Alexmhack/django_library/README.md

 permissions variable in meta class and then giving the permission value and the permission display value in a tuple

+** But after settings or changing anything in models.py don't forget to makemigrations and run migrations

 those permissions will be displayed in the admin page in groups and users page where we can select permission and move it, there the display value will appear